 We would recommend doing both to get the greatest set of skills.
 Whichever order you attend them will be beneficial.
 Remember that you can re-attend both courses if you wish to.

 The course is spread over 4 days, unless the group has more than 12 participants, then it is spread over 5 days.
 It starts every day at 9 am and finishes at 5.30 pm.

 The peer supporter course lasts for one day.
 It starts at 9am and finishes at 5.30pm.

 How long is the baby-carrying and infant feeding course?

 The baby-carrying and infant feeding course lasts for one day.
 It starts at 9am and finishes at 5.30pm.

 How many participants can you have in any one course?

-There is a maximum of ten new participants to ensure the quality is not compromised by bigger numbers.
+There is a maximum of fourteen new participants to ensure the quality is not compromised by bigger numbers.
 There may be previous students coming back to refresh their memory.